ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 [hash vs contenthash vs chunkhash](https://medium.com/@sahilkkrazy/hash-vs-chunkhash-vs-contenthash-e94d38a32208)

 webpack has a default behavior that will change the [contenthash] even when nothing in that particular file has changed.
-This is because everytime you build webpack generates an unique piece of code that contains the manifest and the runtime environment responsible for linking the code together.
+This is because every time you build webpack generates an unique piece of code that contains the manifest and the runtime environment responsible for linking the code together.
 If left on this means that the end-user will ultimately redownload whole files even when the content is identical to the one in their cache.
 In order to prevent this we use the following settings
 + runtimeChunk:"single" -> Tells webpack to take the runtime code needed build project and offload it into a runtime .js file so on subsequent builds if no content changed their contenthashes will remain the same.
 + moduleIds:"hashed" -> Without this option set webpack will increment the module.id field of each all chunks when a build is triggered; this often leads to the vendor/node_modules folder chunk changing its contenthash value (even though no vendor code was changed or added) and triggering a large redownload of data for the user.
 + splitChunks: In conjunction with cacheGroups is how to perform chunking in webpack.
 In the example below I name a chunk styles and target all .css via a regex.